dipesh-talentica/k8-ws-java/Demo/demo.md

 ## Prerequisites

-Ensure you have the following installed on your machine:
+Ensure you have the following installed on your github workspace:
 - [Docker](https://www.docker.com/products/docker-desktop)
 - [Docker Compose](https://docs.docker.com/compose/)
+- A GitHub repository where you can create a Codespace.
+- Docker installed in your GitHub Codespace (pre-installed in most setups).

 ---